ViscousTests/website/content/docs/lifestyle-optimizations/my-computer-configuration-dotfiles.md

 such as [CIELAB](https://en.wikipedia.org/wiki/CIELAB_color_space) or [YCbCr](https://en.wikipedia.org/wiki/YCbCr).

+UPDATE: One promising solution is https://github.com/yshui/picom/pull/247.
+This feature for picom (a fork of compton) gets an average brightness for a window by averaging the colors of all its pixels, then dims the window if that brightness is above a threshold.
+It didn't work super well in my hands, but is in theory a better solution to this problem than dimming all windows of a certain app.

 #### On Windows

 Because I often game on windows, I prefer to have my secondary monitor be dimmer